-- Ensure windows cannot be opened more than 9-10cm, except by an adult. - Alternatively install a secure window guard over the window opening with spacing less than 9-10cm. - Keep objects and furniture that children can use to stand or climb on away from windows. - Be aware of hazardous windows when visiting other homes and closely supervise yourchild.
+- Install a secure window guard or stainless steel mesh over the window. - Keep objects and furniture that children can use to stand or climb on away from windows. - Be aware of hazardous windows when visiting other homes and closely supervise your child.